mattermost/docs/doc/development/index.md

 ## Verifying registry

-In development mode, verifying registry with Docker clients can be difficult.
+In development mode, verifying Registry with Docker clients can be difficult.
 This is partly due to issues with certificate of the registry.
 You can either [add the certificate](https://docs.docker.com/registry/insecure/#use-self-signed-certificates) or
 [expose the registry over HTTP](https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry) (see `global.hosts.registry.https`).
 Note that adding the certificate is more secure than the insecure registry solution.

-Also, if you're deploying Minio (`global.minio.enabled` which is `true` by default) you need to make sure that its external domain name (see `global.hosts.minio.name`) can be resolved from the registry containers, especially when you're using custom domain names with local name resolution (e.g. dnsmasq, etc.)
+Please keep in mind that Registry uses the external domain name of Minio service (see `global.hosts.minio.name`).
+You may encounter an error when using internal domain names, e.g. with custom TLDs for development environment.
+The common symptom is that you can login to the Registry but you can't push or pull images.
+This is generally because the Registry container(s) can not resolve the Minio domain name and find the correct endpoint (you can see the errors in container logs).